EricTheCleric1998/Libraries/README.md

 # Libraries
-Project from my Java course in UNM I am most proud of.
+Project from my Java course at UNM I am most proud of.